Reliability-Calibrated Edge-IoT Early Fault Warning for Rotating Machinery with a Physics-Guided Tiny-Mamba Transformer: Datasets and Evaluation Protocols

 \section{Datasets and Evaluation Protocols}

-We describe datasets, leakage-safe splits, streaming setup, noise, threshold calibration, and metrics for \emph{online} evaluation.
-Protocols are designed to (i) prevent train--test leakage, (ii) reflect on-device streaming with \texttt{batch}=1, and (iii) yield reliability-centered metrics.
-Unless otherwise noted, \emph{all methods} share the same windowing, calibration (EVT + hysteresis), and evaluation code so that comparisons are made at \emph{matched} alarm intensity rather than at heuristic thresholds.
+We describe datasets, leakage-safe splits, streaming setup, noise, threshold calibration, and metrics for \emph{online} early-warning evaluation.
+The protocol is designed to: (i) prevent train--test leakage, (ii) reflect on-device streaming with \texttt{batch}=1, and (iii) report reliability-centered outcomes.
+Unless otherwise noted, \emph{all methods} use the same windowing, the same EVT+hysteresis decision stack, and the same evaluation code, so comparisons are made at \emph{matched} alarm intensity rather than heuristic thresholds.
+We follow standard PHM benchmarking practice and recent dataset audits for rotating machinery~\cite{Lei2016MSSPReview,Zhu2023MeasurementReview}.